starfollower/starfollower/README.md

 these WILL affect my interactions greatly.
 I do not enjoy interacting with people a majority of the time RN unless it's my girlfriend + general friendgroup ..also squirrels dni

+phighting is my main interest and that is literally never gonna change. been into it for two years and i'm not getting out
 </p>